 The most restrictive, often labeled primitive usually specifies open and/or iron sights.

-The most modern is a zoom scope, usually on an inline, which is accepted for hunting in most, not all, places.
-I have not seen any muzzleloading competitions allowing scopes but then again, this disapline is rewarded with meat not medals.
+The most modern is a zoom scope, usually on an inline, which is accepted for hunting in most, but not all, places.
+I have rarely seen any muzzleloading competitions allowing scopes but then again, this discipline is mostly rewarded with meat not medals.

-This site designed and maintained by Cap'n Ball Web Designs.
+This site designed and maintained by Cap'n Ball Designs.